hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 Benjamin Kaduk, Scott Fluhrer, Dennis Jackson, David Benjamin, and Thom Wiggers for a review of an initial version of this specification.

+# Alternative Design

+The design presented in this document utilizes HPKE with the Seal/Open API calls instead of utilizing Encap/Decap API calls directly.
+Available HPKE libraries expose the former API calls and this simplifies the implementation of the solution described in this document.
+As a side-effect, context information can also be passed into these API calls.

+The downside of using the currently documented approach is the need to additionally encrypt plaintext, which in our case is a random value.
+It may also introduce complexity with the integration of hybrid approach.

+We would welcome feedback whether the re-use of existing HPKE libraries outweighs the disadvantages.